-The response to the first sub-question about design products to support workplace learning consisted of a description of the type of products designed (based on the finished products that the students generated).
-Next, the different products were categorized as well.
-The first step was to assign them to the different categories in the sample list, which are a modified version of Onstenk's categories concerning learning potential at corporate organizations (1997):
+The response to the first sub-question about design products to support learning in the workplace consisted of a description of the type of products designed (based on the finished products that the students generated).
+Next, the different products were categorised as well.
+The first step in categorisation was to assign them to the different categories in the sample list, which are a modified version of Onstenk's categories concerning learning potential at corporate organisations (1997):

-- 1. products designed to establish and develop individual competencies - 2. products designed to establish and develop group competencies - 3. products concerning educational facilities at the workplace - 4. products concerning substantive and organizational learning opportunities at work - 5. products for learning about generating and storing information - 6. products concerning learning opportunities at social work settings.
+- 1. products designed to establish and develop individual competencies; - 2. products designed to establish and develop group competencies; - 3. products concerning instructional facilities in the workplace; - 4. products concerning learning opportunities embedded in job characteristics; - 5. products concerning learning opportunities embedded in generating and storing information; - 6. products concerning learning opportunities embedded in the social work setting.

-Second, the products were subdivided according to whether they were suitable for immediate use.
+The second step in categorisation was to subdivide the products according to whether they were suitable for immediate use.

 To answer the second sub-question about design process features, we analysed reflection reports from students based on five analysis questions derived from assumptions in the work of Lowyck and Kessels.
-The analysis questions are as follows:
+The analysis questions were as follows: